OwitiDessy/flixterWebApplication/README.md

 ## Creating and Running the application

-Set up the initial project structure by creating a new rails web application that uses Postgresql and creating an initial, empty database by running rake db:create to have a place to store information.
+Set up the initial project structure by creating a new rails web application that uses Postgresql and create an initial, empty database by running rake db:create to have a place to store information.
 Start the server.Construct the web development pipeline: git, github and heroku.
 This will save and run the application code locally and in production.

 Add user authentication by setting up the devise gem and adding login links to the navbar.
 This grants users ability to sign up, sign in and sign out of the application.

 Set up models and database, build the infrastructure which includes controllers, routes tables and view files.
-Set up the pipeline for uploading image or video content to our web application using Amazon S3 as the Uploader that stores videos and images.
+Set up the pipeline for uploading image or video content to the web application using Amazon S3 as the Uploader that stores videos and images.
 Use the ImageMagick program to adjust the image's resolution to crop it to a smaller size if the user uploads a very large image.
-These features will allow logged in instructors to create courses, sections, and lessons or students to enroll and access courses, sections, and lessons.
+These features will allow logged in instructors to create courses, sections, and lessons or students to enroll and access content of the courses.

-Integrate the application with Stripe, a secure payment processor that facilitate credit card transactions made by students during enrollment.
+Integrate the application with Stripe, a secure payment processor that facilitates credit card transactions made by students during enrollment.

 Apply jQuery, JavaScript code, to enable the repositioning of sections and lessons by the user(instructor), the user would be able to reposition the lessons by dragging and dropping them.

-Style the pages using HTML and CSS
+Style the pages using HTML and CSS.

+When finished save the code by pushing it to GitHub and showcase the application in production by pushing it Heroku.

 ## View the application in the link provided below